fjohngomez/AcademyOrganizer/TierList.md

 #### Frontend

-- [ ] Write a component to display a form for adding a new campus that contains inputs for _at least_ the name and address.
+- [C] Write a component to display a form for adding a new campus that contains inputs for _at least_ the name and address.
-- [ ] Display this component as part of the all-campuses view, alongside the list of campuses
+- [C] Display this component as part of the all-campuses view, alongside the list of campuses
 - Submitting the form with a valid name/address should:

-  - [ ] Make an AJAX request that causes the new campus to be persisted in the database
+  - [C] Make an AJAX request that causes the new campus to be persisted in the database
-  - [ ] Add the new campus to the list of campuses without needing to refresh the page
+  - [C] Add the new campus to the list of campuses without needing to refresh the page

 - [ ] Write a component to display a form for adding a new student that contains inputs for _at least_ first name, last name and email
 - [ ] Display this component as part of the all-students view, alongside the list of students